 It helps but we will provide training to help bring this side of you out!

 The Stand-up Challenge is exclusively for people with no or very minimal stand-up experience.
-We aim to keep the challenge fair and for it to be for participants who will be experiencing for the first time, preparing their own comedy material and performing it live on stage to a large audience.
+We aim to keep the challenge fair and for it to be for participants who are new to experiencing preparing their own 5 minute stand-up comedy routine and performing it live on stage to a large audience (approx. 260 capacity audience).
+If you have already performed at a stand up comedy club you would not be able to enter the Stand Up Challenge.
+(If this is the case, you may find one of our other competitions or projects to be suitable, please visit www.comedy-festival.co.uk and see the details for Circuit Breakers, UK Pun Championships and Silver Stand Up).

 Please speak with Associate Events for further information.